 The WILAA Survey

-Our Survey of Australian Writers is intended to be a look at what writers felt about their careers, and what (if any) differences might be found by gender.
+Our Survey of Australian Writers offers a chance to capture how writers feel about their careers, and what (if any) differences might be found by gender.

 We would like to address a concern that has been raised with us regarding the survey.
 Women of colour approached WILAA to express their concern that the survey was too general to encompass the unique challenges many in their community faced.
 They wanted to see a survey that reflected the particular challenges or issues women of colour and other marginalised groups face, which many white women do not.
 WILAA acknowledges that this was a flaw of the first survey.
 We apologise for not having addressed this in our first survey and endeavour to improve. and have redesigned future surveys to encourage responses that reflect more intersectional experiences including in areas of gender identity, sexuality, disability and race.